DrBiznes/Class-Keybind-Profiles/README.md

 ## What's Up?

 - Automatically detects your current Wynncraft class
-- Switches to the corresponding keybind profile faster than you can say "For Fruma!"
+- Switches to the corresponding keybind profile you created
 - Saves your custom keybind profiles for each class
-- Configurable settings via Mod Menu (because who doesn't love options?)
-- Works seamlessly with Wynntils and Wynncraft Spell Caster
+- Requires Wynntils and Wynncraft Spell Caster

 ## Installation